lunauii/cs-resources/Term 2 - CST/COMP 2721/ch5.md

  - $C_{out}$ - $1$ ($1 + 1 + 0 = 10_2$ - carry out is $1$)
  - $Q$ - $0$ ($1 + 1 + 0 = 10_2$ - output is 0)

-Quiz question - What are all the input/output values required to perform the operation 0 or 0?
+What are all the input/output values required to perform the operation 0 or 0?
  - $F_0$, $F_1$ - 01 (enables OR)
  - $EN_A$ - $1$ (we’re inputting $A$)
  - $A$ - $0$ (first operand is $0$)